chadlaing/Panseq/README.md

 * 'overwrite' defaults to 0, and determined whether or not the specified baseDirectory will be overwritten if it already exists.
 This will cause all data in the existing directory to be lost.

 * 'maxNumberResultsInMemory' sets the number of pan-genome results to process before emptying the memory buffers and printing to file.
 The default is 500.
 Set this number higher if you want to limit the number of I/O operations.
 If you run into memory issues, lower this number.

+* 'blastWordSize' sets the word size for the blastn portion of Panseq.
+The default value is 20, but for small values of 'fragmentationSize' or 'percentIdentityCutoff', hits may be missed unless this value is lowered.
+(The default value for the blastn program is 11; Panseq sets this to 20 as the default).

 ## Format of multi-fasta files ##